 - After the war, the camp was used as a prison and then a refugee camp;

-Our perspective on visiting Dachau concentration camp
+Our perspective on visiting the Dachau concentration camp

-Visiting Dachau concentration camp was an enriching and enlightening experience.
+Visiting the Dachau concentration camp was an enriching and enlightening experience.
 The site has such a dark, historical shadow that we could sense it in the air.

-Overall we are really glad we were able to visit Dachau concentration camp memorial site.
-Traveling is about fun, beautiful sceneries, cultural experiences and amazing adventures but it is also a way of getting to know each other better and understand our humanity… the good, the bad, and the astonishing evil.
+Overall we are glad we could visit the Dachau concentration camp memorial site.
+Traveling is about fun, beautiful sceneries, cultural experiences, and fantastic adventures, but it is also a way of getting to know each other better and understanding human nature… the good, the bad, and the astonishing evil.